 The asymmetrical construction of the bookshelf gives it a chinoiserie look, while being highly functional and disarmingly simple.
 In other words, this extraordinary piece is Axel Einar Hjorth’s response to the trends of the late 1920’s.
 East-Asian culture was a wide source of inspiration for both artists and designers; and Hjorth was influenced by both shapes and colors of this style.
 This shows through the vivid red on the shelf, as well as on the chairs’ saddle straps.
 Second, Art Deco symmetry was slowly being deconstructed, and Hjorth started embracing the trend with this very design.
-He will later even come up with the exquisite idea of asymmetrical curtains.
-Last but not least, the shelf is a step towards modernism and functionalism, both of which will impregnate Hjorth’s work in the 1930’s.
+Last but not least, the shelf is a step towards modernism and functionalism, both of which are prevalent in Hjorth’s work in the 1930s.
 Andrew Duncanson, owner of Modernity, simply describes the Axel Einar Hjorth shelf as “a masterpiece, more of a sculpture than a simple shelf.”

 During the 1930’s, Axel Einar Hjorth designed modernist pine furniture for summer houses.
 The pieces were so radical and simple, almost primitive, that they did not raise any tastemaker’s attention at the time.
 The Sportsugemöbler - furniture for holiday houses - collections were named after some of the most beautiful islands Hjorth was particularly keen on visiting in the summer: "Utö", "Lovö", or "Sandhamn".
 His customers were mainly wealthy Stockholmers suddenly rushing to acquire cabins in the stunning archipelago after the Social Democratic Party decided to grant everyone two weeks of paid holidays per year.